 Should You Specialise In One Particular Design Style?

-Aspiring garden designers, just like any students of a new discipline, may have dreams or ambition to design other than domestic or local commercial landscapes.
+Is specialising in one particular landscape design style a good idea?
+Aspiring garden designers, just like any students of a new discipline, may have dreams or ambition to design other than domestic or commercial landscapes.
 The world of landscape and garden design is just that: a big wide world full of opportunities and challenges.

 Your design course will give you a thorough grounding in the history of garden design through the ages, in climates and conditions some familiar, others that may be completely alien to the environments and climates you have experienced.
 You will learn how to manage and exploit to the optimum differing soil conditions, difficult, awkward sites, aspects, plot sizes and level changes.